magizbox/machinelearning/docs/model_building.md

 ### Create Model

 First thing first, start with simple and fast model first, then you known how difficult the problem is.
-One import things is create a well pipeline for your experiments, it is very helpful for you to turning features, model selection and write reports.
+One import thing is create a well pipeline for your experiments, it is very helpful for you to turning features, model selection, save your experiment and write reports.

 #### Feature Selections